 Farms earning more than $25,000 annually are also subject to the various components of the Produce Safety Rule, which has compliance dates ranging from 2016 to 2024.

 FSMA requirements encompass six key components: a product and facility plan, risk assessment, preventive controls, monitoring, CAPAs and reanalysis, and documentation.
-Each element is covered in greater depth below.
+One important method for companies under the FDA’s Food Safety Modernization Act (FSMA) to follow is HARCP.
+Each element is covered in greater depth below and if you want to learn more about HARPC check out our blog What is a HARPC Plan & Does Your Company Need One?

 1. Product & Facility Plan